spierala/mini-rx-store/docs/docs/ext-undo-extension.md

 ```

 ## Undo an setState action (FeatureStore)
-The Undo Extension also enables the undo functionality in `FeatureStore`.
+The Undo Extension also enables the undo functionality in Feature Stores.

 Read more here [Undo setState Actions with `undo`](fs-set-state.md#undo-setstate-actions-with-undo)